IllinoisWCS/resources/welcome/NOTES.md

 We have a very busy and fun year planned for us.
 All experience levels welcome!

 For the first 6-7 weeks of the fall semester, we will be having weekly tutorials.
 We have a pretty diverse set of tutorials developed for you.
+But this could definitely change if you all want something different.
+We are open to do tutorials on technologies that you want to see, and if we don't know much about it, we certainly can try our best to find someone who does know about it.

 After the tutorials, we will have a brainstorming session regarding projects.
 We allow for two opportunities to present: individual presenter or group project.
 If at any point during the tutorials, you find the tutorial particularly interesting and you would like to expand on that tutorial or develop your own project, feel free to do so and you can present at EOH as an individual at our booth.
 We will also be brainstorming group projects we can work on too.